AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex1.md

 **Capping** | Used in an offer definition to define how many times an offer can be presented in total and to a specific user.
 **Priority** | Level to determine the priority rank from a result set of offers.
 **Collection** | Used to filter out a sub-set of offers from the personalized offer list to speed up the offer decisioning process.
-**Activity** | A combination of a set of offers, placement and profile the marketer wants the decision engine to provide the best offer for.
+**Decision** | A combination of a set of offers, placement and profile the marketer wants the decision engine to provide the best offer for.
 **AEM Assets Essentials** | A universal and centralized experience for storing, finding, and selecting assets across Adobe Experience Cloud Solutions and Adobe Experience Platform.

 ## 14.1.2 Offer Decisioning